NPO Humor TV

 NPO Humor TV was a digital theme channel of the Netherlands Public Broadcasting dedicated to comedy, cabaret and satire.
 The channel started as Humor TV on 15 November 2006.
 On 10 March 2014, Humor TV 24 changed its name to NPO Humor TV.
-By cuts in public broadcasting NPO Humor TV would stop broadcasting on 1 July 2016.
+Due to cuts in public broadcasting NPO Humor TV would stop broadcasting on 1 July 2016.

 Arise

 Humor TV 24 logo used from 2009 until 2014.

 Humor TV was founded on 15 November 2006.
 It began as an Internet channel of the former Nederland 24.
 It then was a channel owned by the VARA.
 After several years, they also started broadcasting via digital TV, where they also went broadcasting twenty-four hours a day, with which the name is changed in Humor TV 24.
 From that time there were also other broadcasters with more foreign and were there, most bought English from the BBC series.
 On 10 March 2014, the channel name changed to the current.